sarahborah/WEEK-6-ADVANCED/README.md

 * Maintaining and improving reminder coverage.
 * Testing reminder timing and channels in future analysis.

-The goal is not simply to report what the data says, but to explain **what the findings could mean for the organisation**.
+The goal is not simply to report what the data says, but to explain what the findings could mean for the organisation.

 ---

-## Cross-Track Integration
+Cross-Track Integration

 A major difference between Week 5 and Week 6 was the requirement for meaningful cross-track integration.

 For my Data Analytics work, the most relevant integration point was:

-**Data Analytics → Data Science**
+Data Analytics → Data Science

-My analytical findings can provide useful information for the development of a potential **appointment no-show prediction model**.
+My analytical findings can provide useful information for the development of a potential appointment no-show prediction model.

 Potential candidate variables identified through the analysis include: